WuTheFWasThat/vimflowy/docs/storage/SQLite.md

 Then, run the server.

-    npm start -- --prod --db sqlite --filename ${somefile} --password ${somepassword}
+    npm start -- --prod --db sqlite --dbfolder ${somefolder} --password ${somepassword}

-The password flag is optional.
+The `dbfolder` flag says where to store/load data.
+If left empty, an in-memory database is used.

+The `password` flag is optional.
 Of course, it's wise to set one if you're using a widely accessible server, but pointless if you're hosting on your personal computer.

 You can also change the port (from the default of 3000) with the `--port ${portnumber}` flag.